GHogChi/search-repos/README.md

   - and external
 (ports and adapters).
 #### Core
-The core is an explicit domain model: the objects and functions of the domain (objects and arrows of the domain-as-[category](https://en.wikipedia.org/wiki/Category_theory)).
+The core is an explicit domain model: the classes and functions/methods that explicitly represent the domain
+ (== the objects and arrows of the domain-as-[category](https://en.wikipedia.org/wiki/Category_theory)).
 #### Internal support
 [Pure functions](https://en.wikipedia.org/wiki/Pure_function), custom or linked-in libraries.